About this document

 The CM0+ core comes out of reset and enables the CM4 core.
 The CM0+ core is then configured to go to sleep by the provided CM0+ application.
 Resource initialization for this example is performed by the CM4 core.
 It configures the system clocks, pins, clock to peripheral connections, and other platform resources.

-When the CM4 core is enabled, the clocks and system resources are initialized by the BSP initialization function.
-The retarget-io middleware is configured to use the debug UART, and the user LED is initialized.
+middleware is configured to use the debug UART, and the user LED is initialized.
 The debug UART prints a “Hello World!” message on the terminal emulator – the on-board KitProg3 acts the USB-UART bridge to create the virtual COM port.
 A timer object is configured to generate an interrupt every 1000 milliseconds.
 At each Timer interrupt, the CM4 core toggles the LED state on the kit.

-The firmware is designed to accept the 'Enter' key as an input and on every press of the 'Enter' key the firmware starts or stops the blinking of the LED.
+The firmware is designed to accept the 'Enter' key as an input, and on every press of the 'Enter' key, the firmware starts or stops the blinking of the LED.

-cybsp_init()- This BSP function sets up the HAL hardware manager and initializes all the system resources of the device including but not limited to the system clocks and power regulators.
+initializes all the system resources of the device, including but not limited to the system clocks and power regulators.

-cy_retarget_io_init()- This function from the retarget-io middleware uses the aliases set up in the BSP for the debug UART pins to configure the debug UART with a standard baud rate of 115200 and also redirects the input/output stream to the debug UART.
+cy_retarget_io_init() – This function from the retarget-io middleware uses the aliases set up in the BSP for the debug UART pins to configure the debug UART with a standard baud rate of 115200 and also redirects the input/output stream to the debug UART.

 Note: You can open the Device Configurator to view the aliases that are set up in the BSP.

-cyhal_gpio_init()- This function from the GPIO HAL initializes the physical pin to drive the LED.
+– This function from the GPIO HAL initializes the physical pin to drive the LED.
 The LED used is derived from the alias for the pin set up in the BSP.

-timer_init()- This function wraps a set of timer HAL function calls to instantiate and configure a hardware timer.
+function calls to instantiate and configure a hardware timer.
 It also sets up a callback for the timer interrupt.

-Copy the following code snippet to main.c of your application project.
+Copy the following code snippet to the

 Code listing 1: main.c file